dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 - How to solve:

   - For the first term, we apply the residue theorem (will explain momentarily)
   - For the second term, we hope that the integral along this $C_R$ is easier to compute than the integral along $L_R$ (rare), or that the integral along $C_R$ vanishes in the limit (common!)
+    - For the latter case, we'll need to prove that a limit goes to zero, so we'll need some bounds/inequalities

 - The Tools We'll Need: